Bob Ross Paintings Value: appraisal and value basics

 - Review the provenance - documentation of the painting’s history

-- Consider professional authentication for higher-value pieces
+- Consider professional specialist review for higher-value pieces

 Did Bob Ross sell his paintings during his lifetime?